The following information is provided by NDEE to local officials if they are considering a bypass of a wastewater treatment facility.

 - There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
 This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance.

-Information to Provide When Informing NDEQ of a Bypass
+Information to Provide When Informing NDEE of a Bypass

-When informing NDEQ of a bypass, you will need to answer the following questions:
+When informing NDEE of a bypass, you will need to answer the following questions:

 Why is the bypass occurring?

 What is being done to terminate the bypass?

 What is or was the volume (approximate) of wastewater to be bypassed?

 What treatment is or was the wastewater receiving?

 Provide a description of the wastewater (domestic, industrial, etc.)